rolandm2017/Sales-Funnel-Builder-01/README.md

 <p>You are encouraged to clone the repo, run "npm install" and "npm start" on your own local machine to see what it looks like loaded up.</p>

-<p>If you don't feel like doing that, just check out the code in Palette.js.
-(The other files don't have nearly as much going on.)</p>
+<p>If you don't feel like doing that, just check out the code in Palette.js, Customize.js, and reducer.js, to get started.
+Most of the app's logic lives in there.</p>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).